-Passed Foundations of Reading Test (FORT), if applicable
+Passed Foundations of Reading Test (FORT), or alternative for Special Education candidates, if applicable

 Degree(s) posted in SOLAR

 Licensure Endorsement Timeline

 Endorsement for an Educator License

 Educators apply for Wisconsin Initial Licenses and Renewal Licenses in teaching, pupil services, administrator, and other license categories using the Educator Licensing Online (ELO) system.
 ELO allows educators to provide the information, supporting materials, and payment needed for DPI to process their license applications.
 The system streamlines the application process and allows the applicant to manage their own licensing information, including printing a copy of their license certificate and renewing their licenses when applicable.
 Information about Electronic Licensing Online is available at https://dpi.wi.gov/tepdl/elo.